 Ever wonder why so many of us have knee and hip issues as we age?
 This is largely because we do not maintain much lateral strength.
-Running, cycling, rowing and swimming are all one direction sports.
+Running, cycling, rowing, and swimming are all one direction sports.
 The only sports that have a lot of multi-directional movement tend to involve a ball or puck – or conveniently for us, skates.

 The slide board is a repetitive hip abductor and converse hip adductor movement.
-A focused effort on the hip abductors and adductors provide amazing foundational stability for strength and stability – which leads to great legs and injury prevention.
+A focused effort on the hip abductors and adductors provides amazing foundational stability for strength and stability – which leads to great legs and injury prevention.

 3. Core and Torso Stability